-Hosted by the UCLA Asian American Studies Center, Luskin School of Public Affairs, in partnership with the California AAPI Legislative Caucus (AAPILC), the AAPI Policy Summit is planned as an in-person event from 8:00am – 6:00pm at the Luskin Conference Center.
+Hosted by the UCLA Asian American Studies Center, Luskin School of Public Affairs, in partnership with the California AAPI Legislative Caucus (AAPILC), the AAPI Policy Summit is taking place in-person on February 10, 2023 from 8:00am – 6:00pm at the Luskin Conference Center.
 The theme is “Building Solutions for an Equitable Future.”

 As we climb out of the COVID-19 Pandemic, we stand at a critical moment in history to reimagine California by developing solutions that establish more equitable institutions, policies, and systems that work towards social justice for all.
 The AAPI Policy Summit will bring together researchers, students, community, government, corporate, and academic leaders to have in-depth conversations about topics that are timely, shed new light on issues, and have ideas and recommendations that are actionable.
 In particular, how to create a future that is inclusive of Asian American and Native Hawaiian Pacific Islander communities.